Afghanistan Exit Tracked by Our Threat Monitoring Software

 Using a minimum acceptable threshold of stability, analysts monitored changes in 11 regions across the country.
 By comparing the combined risk score to the changing stability levels and forecasted stability in Kabul, they determined the situation was quickly worsening.

 While Afghanistan’s regional stability steadily decreased, users were able to track the Pulse score and breaking events via the Watch dashboard

-When Kabul’s score dropped at the same rate as the regions, the security team recommended that leadership evacuate employees.
-This Al-driven, human-validated assessment ensured all personnel were safely evacuated 8 days before the Taliban captured Kabul.
+When Kabul’s score dropped at the same rate as the regions, the security team, using advanced threat monitoring software, recommended that leadership evacuate employees.
+This AI-driven, human-validated assessment ensured all personnel were safely evacuated 8 days before the Taliban captured Kabul.

 PulseAI reached its lowest point—a 70% decrease from weeks prior—on August 1 as the Taliban heightened its offensive.
 By August 15, the Taliban had taken control of various provincial capitals and Kabul.